Skip to main content

 • Help a child deal with thinking or behavior problems

-• Identify neurological or psychiatric problems
+• Identify psychiatric problems

 • Help match expectations to a child’s specific strengths and weaknesses